The Sermon (band): Background

-Formed in mid-1968 and managed by George Plavocos who was a disc jockey with WNDR-AM 1260 disc jockey, they started out as The Sermon and were signed to Transcontinent Records in Buffalo.
-However an issue involving another New York group with the same name, they had to change their name to The Sir Men.
+Formed in mid-1968 and managed by George Plavocos who was a disc jockey with WNDR-AM 1260, they started out as The Sermon and were signed to Transcontinent Records in Buffalo.
+However, due to an issue involving another New York group with the same name, they had to change their name to The Sir Men.
 Later they signed to Thunderbird Records they signed as The Sir Men.
 Later on they would change back to The Sermon.
 They were made up of experienced musicians who had played and recorded in other bands.
 Kal Dee was the lead singer of a Cortland band, Kal Dee & the Showmen who recorded a single, "Mind Your Mama" bw "I'm Still in Love With You", released on Lawn Records in 1963.
 He had also played keyboards with Don Barber & The Dukes on their recordings, "The Waddle" bw "What Your Name" which was released on Thunderbird in 1965.